The COVID-19 pandemic has impacted businesses in almost every industry.

 We have distributed dividends for 22 consecutive years, bringing the payout total to over $3.1 billion.
 We choose year after year to reward qualifying policyholders who contribute toward keeping employees safe and losses low.
 When an employer purchases a policy at Texas Mutual, they are not just buying financial security for themselves and their employees.
 They're also becoming owners of Texas Mutual.

 As a policyholder, you can improve your chance of qualifying for a dividend by prioritizing safety and putting a return to work program in place.
 We are here to help.

 For many policyholders, dividends are key to managing their workers' comp costs.
 Dividends give more control over the total cost to the policyholder because they are based on the policyholder's loss experience.

 They also give us the chance to recognize our policyholders across the state who are working hard to keep employees safe and workers' comp costs low.
 Because that's a commitment that deserves to be rewarded.

-We have distributed dividends for 21 consecutive years, bringing the payout total to $2.8 billion.
 Whether you’re a new policyholder or have been with us for several years, you can qualify for a dividend.
 We offer three types of dividends for policyholders who have a current, in-force policy and are in good standing with us.